What do flea larvae look like? If you are concerned that you may have a flea problem, you are likely looking out for various signs.

 What do flea larvae look like?
 Many people tend to look out for adult fleas or the easily recognizable flea eggs when they are concerned that they may have an infestation of these irritating parasites.

-However, one of the most common things that you may see are the flea larvae and being able to recognize these will greatly assist you in your battle against the bugs.
+However, one of the most common things that you may see are the flea larvae, and being able to recognize these will significantly assist you in your battle against the bugs.